srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 ## Primary TR goal

-*Verify each scenario in each chapter in each section, each line of code described: input/output.*
+*The primary goal is to verify each scenario in each chapter, section, and line of code, describing the input and output.
+Though this does not exclude other controls, it remains the primary objective.*